al-automation/al-datacentre-deployment-python/README.md

 ## Usage
 #### These properties are required to ensure that the script can create the deployment successfully.

-Authentication (Note, that if you enter both username/password and access keys, access keys will be used by default):
+Authentication (Note, that if you enter both username/password and access keys, please note access keys will be used by default):
 - alert_logic_username = '' // Alert Logic Username
 - alert_logic_password = '' // Alert Logic Password